alitura1/Ratio/README.md

       </p>

 ## Features
-- When you break a block (Cobblestone), it gives/puts you something random.
+- When you break a block (Cobblestone), you may receive random diamonds, gold, iron or unwanted ghost tears!

 ## Support
 Since it's new, it's missing a lot, if you want to help, don't hesitate!